 Once again, they are most compatible with their own personality type and AB.
 Talking about discrimination, Korean women consider men with the blood type B personality not suitable for marriage due to their playful and flirty disposition.

 Freedom-loving AB’s are strong and rational people.
 They don’t worry about little things and usually can assess their life challenges without emotions getting in the way.
 Despite their love for freedom and independent thinking, they don’t have any issues when it comes to relationships and are quite popular.

 Blood Type O Personality Type

-This type is described as responsible, practical and rule-conscious and organized.
+This type is described as responsible, practical, rule-conscious and organized.
 They make excellent leaders and their determination helps them achieve their goals.
 While they are usually liked by other people, they are somewhat loners and need a lot of time alone.

-Typically, type O is physically strong and can find success in sports.
+Typically, the type O is physically strong and can find success in sports.

-In love they are most happy with their own type or AB type (seems like AB type is really lucky in love).
+In love they are most happy with their own type or the AB type (seems like the AB type is really lucky in love).